Most popular

 A database is an organized collection of structured information, or data, typically stored electronically in a computer system.
 A database is usually controlled by a database management system (DBMS).
 The data can then be easily accessed, managed, modified, updated, controlled, and organized.

-READ ALSO: What is QA in UX design?
+READ ALSO: What is 2D design in art?

 What are database relationships?